-191. Institutions can request the trading exemption of their competent authorities provided that neither of the following conditions hold:

-- Banks with at least one VaR model in place, approved by the competent authority under the CRR; - Banks whose total market risk capital requirement is greater than 5% of the total capital requirement. - 192.
-Competent authorities can reject the request for the trading exemption even if the previous conditions are fulfilled. - 193.
-The differences between CA banks and trading exemption banks are specified in sections 3.4 and 3.6 and summarised in Box 10 below.
+- 204. Institutions can request the trading exemption of their competent authorities provided that neither of the following conditions holds: - The institution has at least one VaR model in place, approved by the competent authority under the CRR; - The institution's total market risk capital requirement is greater than 5% of the total capital requirement. - 205.
+Competent authorities can reject the request for the trading exemption even if the previous conditions are fulfilled. - 206.
+The differences between CA banks and trading exemption banks are specified in sections 3.4 and 3.6 and summarised in Box 12 below.

-Box 10: Overview of the differences between CA banks and trading exemption banks for the full revaluation on all assets and liabilities at partial or full fair value
+Box 12: Overview of the differences between CA banks and trading exemption banks for the full revaluation on all assets and liabilities at partial or full fair value

-The only differences between CA banks and trading exemption banks are: (i) the exemption from the full revaluation for items held with a trading intent and their related hedges; (ii) the setting to 75% of baseline NTI of client revenues for trading exemption banks in case the baseline NTI is positive; and (iii) trading exemption banks should not provide any data on client revenues.
+The only differences between CA banks and trading exemption banks are (i) the exemption from the full revaluation for items held with a trading intent and their related hedges; (ii) the setting to 75% of baseline NTI of client revenues for trading exemption banks if the baseline NTI is positive; and (iii) that trading exemption banks should not provide any data on client revenues.